+Schmidt Lake is part of the Greenock Swamp, and is southern Ontario's single largest forested wetland at approximately 8,094 hectares (20,000 acres) in size.
+Saugeen Conservation owns approximately half of this vast wetland, a total of 3,439 ha.
 In addition to being a Class 1 Wetland, the swamp is noted for its size, history and ability to act as a giant sponge, releasing water during periods of drought and absorbing water during heavy rainfall.
-The Authority began purchasing property in this area as early as the 1950's.
+It is the most diverse natural area in Grey and Bruce Counties.

 Given the interest in this magnificent wetland and its rich culture, staff, in conjunction with Regional Tourism Organition 7 (RTO7), the Municipality of Brockton and Bruce County designed tours for the swamp that have been extremely popular.
 To commemorate the incredible history of this little Village, a Visitor Centre is opened during the months of July and August.
 Visit the displays, exhibits and enjoy a taste of history.

 11 birds of prey, 8 of which are known to nest there (J.Johnson, MNRF, 1990) can be seen here, as well as many different species of orchids.
 In the winter months, use the trails to snowshoe or cross-country ski.
 In the summer months, view the lake from the dock or wander through the trails.